 Tortoises are messy animals and drag substrates with their feet all over the enclosure and dishes.
 Accidental ingestion of substrate during feeding is one of the most difficult to solve problems when keeping tortoises indoors on any kind of a loose substrate.
 Some tortoises even eat their flooring on purpose!

-Plain garden soil and finely ground coconut coir are thought to be some of the safest non-food indoor substrates to use.
+Plain garden soil, sphagnum moss, and finely ground coconut coir (no long fibers) are thought to be some of the safest non-food indoor substrates to use.
 Chip type beddings have larger chunks that are more likely to get "stuck" inside the tortoise and block the intestines (impaction).
 Thick, plain paper would be safe to use eating wise, but it's not a natural type of ground material for tortoises.
 For substrate info, see the substrates (basics) and substrates p.2 (more details) pages.

 There are many ways to help lessen the amount of substrate taken in with food.
 For example, you can use large feeding trays, tiles, or large, flat rocks as food plates.
 Double plating, in other words, placing a smaller dish inside a larger dish or tray, can be very helpful, too.
 Sometimes I even triple plate!

 All kinds of shallow trays can be used for feeding or double plating, including food service trays (school lunch, restaurant), plant trays (seed, seedling, growing), storage trays, utility trays, drip trays, boot trays, and drawer organizers.
 Food service trays are made of safer materials than general use utility trays.